-Everyone knows that liberals are weak and hate violence, and only exist so that strong alt-right preppers can steal from them in a crisis.
+Everyone knows that liberals are weak and hate violence, and only exist so that strong, right-leaning preppers can steal from them in a crisis…

 Liberals, like many others, are flocking to the self-sustaining, survival, emergency preparedness lifestyle — and for good reason.